Gallie83/Best-Buds-Florist/README.md

 ## Wireframes

 * These wireframes were produced in [Figma](https://figma.com).
 I made frames for a full width display and then modeled for smaller screens once I had designed the full width diplay.
 The finished site varies slightly from the wireframes due to developments that occured during the creation process.
+I then scaled down the site and stacked content to fit it on smaller devices.

 ![Desktop wireframe image](media/readme/home-wireframe.png)
 ![Desktop wireframe image](media/readme/products-wireframe.png)